Summer life in Boston

 - Enjoy a free flick at the Hatch Shell, located on the Esplanade.

-- Take in a film series at the Coolidge Corner Theater, a fully-restored Art Deco movie palace.
+- Take in a film series at the Coolidge Corner Theatre, a fully restored Art Deco movie palace.

 - Attend an IMAX movie at the Museum of Science or the New England Aquarium.